cloudmesh-community/book/books/cloud/overview.md

 : In addition we will introduce you to elementary command line tools and programs to access this infrastructure.

-: :o: A new section will be added pointing you to the cloudmesh API which can become a project for students using this book in class.
+: :o2: A new section will be added pointing you to the cloudmesh API which can become a project for students using this book in class.